KimmoKAhola/The-IoT-Temperature-Observer/README.md

 [Link to the public Ubidots dashboard](https://stem.ubidots.com/app/dashboards/public/dashboard/QiS5cV6BLo26QOs3kU8ZUUYNLR0JPOHqLFPNH-FtdNE)

 Dashboard: ![myimage-alt-tag](https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/ubidots-temp-dashboard-picture.png)
 For visualization of the project the ubidots service has been used.
-The reason for choosing this project was mainly because of its ease of use.
+The reason for choosing this service was mainly because of its ease of use.
 Within a few minutes and a few lines of code the project had a working dashboard that can be viewed by the public.
 It is also possible to implement triggers on the dashboard that are disconnected from the code on the microcontroller which is an added bonus.
-The data is sent to Ubidots roughly 2-3 times per minute.
+The data is sent to Ubidots roughly 2-3 times per minute and it is also possible to implement calculations on the data live on the dashboard.

 This platform has a free license for students and saves the data for up to 1 month with a limitation on the number of datapoints per day/month.
-As this project was meant to be a proof of concept for a future project this solution worked perfectly fine for my goals.
+As this project was meant to be a proof of concept for a future project this solution worked perfectly fine for visualization.

 ## Azure SQL server
 [Azure](https://azure.microsoft.com/sv-se)
 To save my data permanently I have chosen to use a database on Azure services.
-This service has been chosen for several reasons: It is heavily integrated with my favorite tech stach at the moment (.NET), it has a 12 month free plan for students and is reasonably cheap to use when it is not free.
+This service has been chosen for several reasons: it is heavily integrated with my favorite tech stach at the moment (.NET), it has a 12 month free plan for students and is reasonably cheap to use when it is not free.
 The purpose of permanently saving the data is to be able to use any kind of visualization library in the future to view historical data without any time limit.
+It is also possible to save readings from different sensors in a database with ease when using relational databases.

 # Try it!
 You have read through all of this text.
 Wouldn't it be fun to see the result?